Air Fryer Broccoli

 Instructions

 • Preheat the air fryer to 320°F for 2 minutes.
 Once heated, add in the broccoli and place in a single layer.
-Cook for 6 minutes.
+Cook for 8 minutes.
+Poke the broccoli with a fork, it should be crisp-tender.
+If it isn't, cook another 1-2 mins or until it can be poked with a fork but is still firm.

 Recipe Notes: